Cleanup and mourning continue after Ida soaks Northeast US

 The cleanup — and mourning — continued Friday as the Northeast U.S. recovered from record-breaking rainfall from the remnants of Hurricane Ida.

-The toll was highest in New Jersey, where 23 people perished in heavy rains late Wednesday and early Thursday.
+The toll was highest in New Jersey, where at least 25 people perished in heavy rains that began late Wednesday.
 A majority were people who drowned after their vehicles were caught in flash floods, some dying in their submerged cars, some getting swept away after exiting into fast-moving water.

 Floodwaters and a falling tree also took lives in Maryland, Pennsylvania, Connecticut and New York.
 In New York City, 11 people died when they were unable to escape rising water in basement apartments.